 Flood room status

-Flood Room Live is monitoring.
+Flood Room is monitoring.
 For information on current river levels, flows and rainfall accumulations, please visit our Environmental Data Hub.

-Updated at 11.15am on Thursday, 24 April 2025
+Updated at 10am on Saturday, 12 July 2025

 Situation